abhishek-kumar-code/Redfish_Public/Specification.md

 * Services should return status code [405](#status-405) if the client specifies a PATCH request against a collection.
 * The PATCH operation should be idempotent in the absence of outside changes to the resource, though the original ETag value may no longer match.

+Services may have null entries for properties that are JSON arrays to show the number of entries a client is allowed to use in a PATCH request.
 Within a PATCH request, unchanged members within a JSON array may be specified as empty JSON objects, and clearing members within a JSON array may be specified with null.

 OData markup ([resource identifiers](#resource-identifier-property), [type](#type-property), [etag](#etag-property) and [links](#links-property)) are ignored on Update.